algebravic/hamiltonian/README.md

 $`v_1, \dots, v_n`$, where $`n=\#V`$, such that $`(v_i, v_{i+1}) \in E`$
 for $i=1,\dots, n-1$.
-Given $n$, construct the graph $G$ whose vertices are labeled $1, \dots, n$, and where $(i,j) \in E$ if and only if $|i-j|$ is a positive square.
+Given $n$, construct the graph $G$ whose vertices are labeled $1, \dots, n$, and where $(i,j) \in E$ if and only if $i+j$ is a positive square.
 Then A090460 asks for the number of Hamiltonian paths in $G$.

 The graph package ~Graphillion~ using ZDD's (Zero suppressed binary